 This defense is generally available in child custody cases, or where one parent or guardian is attempting to take lawful control of their child.

-If you have been accused of a kidnapping offense throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, Lubbock County, El Paso County, Bexar County, Nueces County, Webb County, Bell County, Travis County, Williamson County, Fort Bend County, Galveston County, Harris County and Montgomery County, contact Stuckle & Ferguson today.
+If you have been accused of a kidnapping offense throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, or Denton County, contact Stuckle & Associates PLLC today.
 Paul Stuckle is an experienced family violence defense attorney in Dallas who will make every effort to help you avoid the most serious penalties and repercussion to the allegations against you.
-Contact Stuckle & Ferguson today for a free consultation at (972) 423-4405 or send an online message about your false kidnapping charges.
+Call (972) 423-4405 or send an online message to learn more during a free and open consultation.